 With that in mind, let’s explore how to navigate the job market in Japan.

 Websites tailored for international job seekers in Japan, such as Daijob, GaijinPot, and Jobs in Japan, offer job listings across various industries.
-These platforms are particularly valuable as they cater to English speakers and often feature companies open to hiring international talent.
+These platforms are particularly valuable as they cater to English speakers and often feature Japan-based companies open to hiring international talent.

 Additionally, leveraging global platforms like Glassdoor and LinkedIn can provide deeper insights into company cultures and salary expectations, with the added benefit of networking with professionals.